-Seaford Neighbourhood Plan's Objectives
+Seaford Neighbourhood Plan's objectives

 - 1. To ensure that the Neighbourhood Plan area has robust, accessible and sustainable rail and road transport systems for its residents and businesses that encourage and facilitate sustainable economic development. - 2.
-To promote sustainable tourism utilising the town's natural assets and regenerating the seafront. - 3.
+To promote sustainable tourism using the town's natural assets and regenerating the seafront. - 3.
 To promote a balanced local economy by supporting local businesses and new economic floor space. - 4.
-To promote an active community through retaining and enhancing the economic infrastructure, physical infrastructure and facilities to promote sustainable development to ensure a thriving social, cultural and community life. - 5.
-To preserve and enhance the environment and countryside both within and around the town, including the historic environment and heritage assets and protecting landscape character and important views as identified in the Statement on Seaford's Local Landscape Character and Views. - 6.
-To protect, preserve and expand on the local green spaces in Seaford and to maintain and enhance connectivity for wildlife throughout the town through the conservation and enhancement of green infrastructure. - 7.
-To encourage the provision of a mix of housing of different types and tenures in sustainable locations accessible to local services and facilities, and particularly to support housing aimed at younger people.
+To promote an active community by retaining and enhancing the economic infrastructure, physical infrastructure including green infrastructure and facilities to promote sustainable development to ensure a thriving social, cultural and community life.

-- 8. To facilitate the provision of affordable housing to meet the needs of local people, particularly younger residents who cannot afford open market rents or house prices. - 9.
-To ensure new housing and developments are of high quality and complement and enhance the town's built and natural heritage. - 10.
+- 5. To preserve and enhance the environment and countryside both within and around the town, including the historic environment and heritage assets and protecting landscape character and important views as identified in the Statement on Seaford's Local Landscape Character and Views and the South Downs Local Plan. - 6.
+To protect, preserve and expand on the local green spaces in Seaford and to maintain and enhance connectivity for wildlife throughout the town through the conservation and enhancement of green infrastructure and by seeking to achieve net-gain in biodiversity and connecting people (both residents and tourists) to the natural environment. - 7.
+To encourage the provision of a mix of housing of different types and tenures in sustainable locations accessible to local services and facilities, and particularly to support housing aimed at younger people. - 8.
+To facilitate the provision of affordable housing to meet the needs of local people, particularly younger residents who cannot afford open market rents or house prices. - 9.
+To ensure new housing and developments and redevelopments are of high quality as described in the General Design Guidelines for Seaford and complement and enhance the town's built and natural heritage. - 10.
 To improve the existing, and develop new, walking and cycling routes which reduce reliance on vehicular use, reduce carbon emissions, and which improve the health and well-being of residents and visitors.

-6.0 Policies & Proposals
+6.0 Policies and proposals